PrimeTimeTran/rn-currencyconverter/README.md

 ### Learning Objectives ✍️📚📝 📈🙌 ️

 1. Learn more about passing props.
     - Recognize we can pass many different props to components.
 These props can be of many different datatypes 🍋🍎🍓🥦🌶️.
-Types include `boolean`, `string`, `object` & `function`.
+Types include `String`, `Boolean`, `Object`, and, `Function`.
 2. Learn how to build our own components which consume props.
     - Recognize that the components we get for free from libraries 📚 work just like the ones we build 👷🏗️🏭.

 3. Learn how to compose our functional components with internal functions.
-    - Recognize that a well written component is composed of many smaller parts which encapsulate logic.
+    - Recognize that a well written 📝⚖️ component is composed of many smaller parts which encapsulate logic.
 These parts all work together ♻️.

 4. Learn how to [useState()](https://reactjs.org/docs/hooks-state.html) in our applications.
     - Recognize that stateful applications are how we add dynamic 🔀 & engaging 🌠 behavior.

-5. Learn that we can listen for user inputs using components ⚙️such as `TouchableOpacity` and props such as `onPress`.
+5. Learn that we can have our code watch 🔍 for user events within our components ⚙️.
-    - Recognize that we need to listen for key user 👨‍💻 events 📸.
+    - Recognize that we need to listen for key user 👨‍💻 events 📸. `TouchableOpacity` and the prop `onPress` will be an important one.

 > **Tip** 💡: As we move forward we'll have smaller and smaller code snippets.
 We do this to encourage you to think about what the code does and where it is it needs to go.